-Split-Dalmatia region is very accessible and easy to travel.
-It has great traffic infrastructure and the geographical position.
-You can reach your destinations with a car, ship, ferry, bus, plane.
+The Split-Dalmatia region is very accessible and easy to travel.
+It has a great traffic infrastructure and geographical position.
+You can reach your destinations by car, ship, ferry, bus, plane.
 The roads are in great condition and the network of ferry and bus lines is very wide.
 Two main roads are the “Autocesta A1” (the fast highway that connects all parts of Croatia), and the Adriatic highway – one of the most beautiful European roads.
-If you are going to travel around the Split-Dalmatia region you should remember that ferry and some of the bus lines are seasonal.
-The number of ferry, train and bus lines increases during the summer season.
+If you are going to travel around the Split-Dalmatia region you should remember that the ferry and some of the bus lines are seasonal.
+The number of ferries, train, and bus lines increase during the summer season.
 During the peak summer season, you can expect crowds in Dalmatian towns, so it is possible that you’ll wait on your preferred ferry or bus.
 Make sure you buy your tickets at least several days ahead.

 Useful links for traffic and accessibility in Split-Dalmatia:

 Split-Dalmatia is a great region to live in if you are looking for a safe, family-friendly place with a warm climate.
 Accommodation, food, and transport are relatively cheap for one of the top European destinations.
 Since this is a coastal part of the country, you can expect a little higher price of real estate.
 People are in general very friendly and most of them speak English.
 Split-Dalmatia is a very safe region which is not surprising since Croatia is one of the safest places in the world.
 Tourists feel safe the entire time.
 The region is perfectly located to go on daily or weekend trips.